Aaron-of-Hungary/contraspect/README.md

 Author: Áron Hajdu-Moharos
 Consultant: Dr. Gábor Fehér

+BEFORE USING DO THIS:
+cd ~/catkin_ws # or equivalent
+mv src/contraspect/contraspect* src

 Upload all to Github now.
 Show me the added status decreasing in Loc_sim
 Show me the delays stored in Dn